Dipak1124/demo/README.md

 # demo
-this is demo  for Git &amp;GitHub class
+this is demo  for Git &amp;GitHub class.